klaudworks/kubeconfig-operator/README.md

   - the current setting is that the kubeconfig in the secret is refreshed after 80% of it's validity passes.
 I.e. if the expirationTTL is set as 100 days, the kubeconfig expires after 80 days.
 4. What happens when a Kubeconfig expires?
   - you will not be able to use it anymore and have to copy the new kubeconfig from the secret.
+5. Can I change the token expiry?
+  - no, you have to delete and recreate the Kubeconfig

 ## Local Development